exovm/fsociety/macos/README.md

 A: try `pip3 install --user opencv-python numpy` or use `python3 -m pip install opencv-python numpy`

 **Q: terminal effects don't work**
-A: some mac terminals don't support all effects. use `cd macos && ./run_macos.sh --safe` for compatibility mode.
+A: some mac terminals don't support all effects. use `./run_macos.sh --safe` for compatibility mode.

 **Q: "cannot execute binary file"**
-A: you might be on an M1 mac trying to run an intel build. compile from source with `cd macos && ./build_macos.sh`
+A: you might be on an M1 mac trying to run an intel build. compile from source with `./build_macos.sh`

-### both platforms

 **Q: commands are slow/laggy**
 A: that's intentional to simulate real tool processing time. if it's too slow, you can modify the delays in the code.